detroitenglish/haveibeenpwned-zxcvbn-lambda-api/README.md

 <br>
 <br>
 ## Motivation
 <a href="https://twitter.com/DetroitEnglish/status/1008276231199055874" target="_blank">People seemed to think this concept was neat</a>.
-AWS Lambda was the ~~best~~ only solution I could think of that's easy to deploy, programming language agnostic and, most importantly, **impossible to implement without https**.
+An AWS Lambda REST API was the ~~best~~ only solution I could think of that's easy to deploy, language/framework agnostic and, most importantly, **https by default** 🔒

 ---